 Unified Technical Report for the TSF3 and mining infrastructure of the Del Toro Operations.
-Apr-15 Clifton Associates Ltd (Natural Environment S.C.)
-Provide information for the identification of potential environmental impacts resulting from the construction and operation of TSF3.
-Water channels present in the impacted area are intermittent and only carry water during the rainy season.
-The channels bordering impacted areas may see an increase in sediments.
-At a local scale, the area is not affected and the natural processes are considered intact and susceptible to possible erosive processes which should be considered during the execution of the planned works.
-The impacted area is composed of materials with medium and high potential to retain water.
-The entire surface of the impacted area has medium to high permeability.
-No impacts to the project construction plans or the mine operation were identified if the recommendations in the study were followed. --- -------- --- -- ---
+Clifton Associates Ltd (Natural Environment S.C.)
+Provide information for the identification of potential environmental impacts resulting from the construction and operation of TSF3. intermittent and only carry water during the rainy season. - The channels bordering impacted areas may see an increase in sediments. - At a local scale, the area is not affected and the natural processes are considered intact and susceptible to possible erosive processes which should be considered during the execution of the planned works. - The impacted area is composed of materials with medium and high potential to retain water.
+The entire surface of the impacted area has medium to high permeability. - No impacts to the project construction plans or the mine operation were identified if the --- --- -- ---